eoas-ubc/eoas-ubc.github.io/docs/crs-eosc372.md

 ## Project evaluation

-Here are **questions** that drive evaluation of this OCESE project component:

 Did the dashboard serve as an effective and efficient learning resource?
 These questions were posed to evaluate the succecss of this project component.

 1. Was the exercise that was facilitated by the dashboard suitably challenging without being too difficult?